efi1/ExonProject/README.md

   - from cli: python -m pytest
   - you should run it while being in the 'src' folder.

-- I have only written a single automation test, which reflect the entire flow which described above.
+- I have only written a single automation test, which reflect the entire flow that described above.
 - I will add some more test soon.
-- A test cases description will be added in an email which I will send along with the location of this cose in Github.
+- A test cases description will be added in a separate file by an email.